Reapplying First-Year Applicants

 - Law School Admission Test (LSAT)

-The LSAT is administered four times a year.
-Early scheduling is strongly recommended and you are advised to take the LSAT no later than the December 2017 test date.
-Applicants may take the February 2018 test; however, applicants to the Day Division may not be given maximum consideration due to the lateness of test results.
+The LSAT is currently administered seven times a year.
+Early scheduling is strongly recommended and you are advised to take the LSAT no later than the January 2019 test date.
+Applicants may take the March 2019 test; however, applicants to the Day Division may not be given maximum consideration due to the lateness of test results.

 - $60.00 Application Fee

 A $60.00 application fee, payable to the University of San Francisco, must be submitted with your application.
 If you are applying electronically, you must pay the application fee online using a valid credit card.

 The application fee is not refundable.
 In the event that you are subsequently admitted, the fee will not be applied toward your tuition.
 Furthermore, if you decide to withdraw your application before a final decision is made, your application fee will not be refunded.

 The required application fee may be waived for an applicant whose financial situation makes it a severe hardship to pay.
 Applicants requesting a waiver of this fee must submit a brief statement to the Law School Admissions Office explaining your financial situation.
 Information should include your current monthly income, assets and monthly expenditures.
 Approval of a fee waiver must be obtained prior to submitting an Application for Admission.
 Fee waiver requests may be sent via email to firstname.lastname@example.org.
 Please allow five business days for fee waiver requests to be processed.

 Applicants granted an LSAC fee waiver will have their USF School of Law application fee automatically waived.
 Applicants who apply electronically to USF via LSAC will be allowed to transmit their application electronically as long as their LSAC fee waiver is for the current 2018-2098 application year.

 - Diversity Statement (Optional)